PeGaSuS-Coder/zerobin-retention/README.md

 ```

 ## NOTE
-This script has been tested on Ubuntu 18.04 and newer and with a non-root user running it.
+This script has been tested on Ubuntu 18.04 and newer and with a non-privileged user running the 0bin instance.
 Edit the paths in the `zerobin_retention.sh` script to fit your needs.

 ***Enjoy!***